IronAutie/Gcode/README.md

 Gcode processing tools

 GCODE TRANSPOSITION UTILITY:
-Copyright 2008 by Aulë (http://aule.ganoksin.com/blogs/), all rights reserved.
+Copyright 2020 by IronAutie (http://iron-autie.com), all rights reserved.

 This code may be used to help in engraving or machining by either for-profit or not-for-profit organizations.
 This code's other usage conditions are covered